 From the beginning, the OMA as a place to volunteer inspired her through its unique philosophy and the openness of her colleagues.
 She is looking forward to sharing this philosophy with other people through projects as well as to experiencing new directions in music and culture.

 Xenia is a musicologist and cultural manager who has now dedicated herself to studying Air- and Space Travel Technology, because she's convinced that one can never learn enough.
 For her, the OMA is also a precious place to learn.
 A place for an open society, for learning from and with other people, to inspire and be inspired, motivate and be motivated, and always surrounded by heart-warming music.
-Xenia is a member of the YSW team and responsible for the Artist Assistance and Travel Planning.

 Who am I?
 Catcher of word framents.
 Pencil sharpener.
 Idea souffleuse.
 Twister of glue stick caps.
 Cleaner of paint brushes.
 Book binding fairy.
 Children’s newspaper maker.
 Handicrafts lady.
 Radio report editor.
 Art – and culture workshop manager.
 Fighter for participation.
 Project brainstormer.
 Source of inspiration.
 Materials procurer.
 Treasurer of Gummibears.
 That’s who I am, and much more, too.
 Hail to daily multitasking!